Gary Yershon: Other projects

-Yershon was nominated for the 2009 Drama Desk Award for Outstanding Music in a Play.
+Awards and nominations

+Yershon was nominated for the 2009 Drama Desk Award for Outstanding Music in a Play for the Broadway revival of The Norman Conquests.
 In 2010 he was nominated for a European Film Award for his work on Another Year.
 In 2015 for the 87th Academy Awards, he received a nomination for the Academy Award for Best Original Score for his work on Mr. Turner.
+He has been nominated for twice at the Ivor Novello Awards, for his scores for Mr Turner (2015) and Hard Truths (2025).